Meghan Markle Addresses Racism & Mom, Doria Ragland, Being Called The ‘N-Word’ In Resurfaced Video

 “And so some of the slurs that I’ve heard or the really offensive jokes, or the names, it’s just hit me in a really strong way,” Markle shared.
 “And then, you know, a couple of years ago I heard someone call my mom the N-word.”

-She went on to say that beyond being personally affected by racism, seeing the landscape of our country and the world makes her want things to get better.
-Markle expressed her belief that race is part of what defines a person, but the way that someone looks shouldn’t affect the way that they are treated.
+She went on to say that beyond being personally affected by racism, seeing the landscape of the U.S. and the world made her want things to get better.
+Markle expressed her belief that race is part of what defines a person, but the way that someone looks shouldn’t affect the way they are treated.
 The Suits actress also expressed her pride for her heritage and shared that she was happy with where she was headed.

 “I hope that by the time I have children, that people are even more open-minded to how things are changing and that having a mixed world is what it’s all about.”

-Since Markle, Prince Harry, and their son Archie moved to Los Angeles in March, they have been taking extra precautions to be sure that they are safe and secure.
+Since Markle, Harry, and their son Archie moved to Los Angeles in March, they have been taking extra precautions to be sure they are safe and secure.
 They’re currently living in Tyler Perry’s mansion in Beverly Hills, though it’s not immediately clear whether they purchased the home or are just renting it.
-They have also been relying on Perry’s security detail and footing the bill for the services which contradicts previous reports that claimed Prince Charles was paying for it.
+They have also been relying on Perry’s security detail and footing the bill for the services, which contradicts previous reports that claimed Prince Charles was paying for the team.

 The couple has been keeping to themselves amid the COVID-19 pandemic.